Photo by Tima Miroshnichenko / Pexels

 A1 — Breakthrough

-Typical age range: 5–7 years old with regular exposure
+Typical age range: 5–7 years old with regular exposure.
+See our picks for the best English apps for 5-7 year olds.

 A1 is where children start forming simple sentences and can handle basic communication.
 They're not fluent, but they can make themselves understood in familiar situations.